crodrigoquero/C4Imaging/README.md

 Each WorkFlow node can be moved from one given location within the WorkFlow chain to another.
 This is possible because all of the WorkFlow nodes have exactly the same structure and behavior.
 A node that currently occupies the eighth place in the chain, can moved to the first place, and everything will continue to work perfectly without the need to make changes to any nodes' code.

+Each WorkFlow node is nothing more and nothing less than a Windows 10 service (or a Linux Daemon).
+Visual Studio 2019 offers a project template to create these services in DotNet Core 3.x (worker service template).

 ### Each workflow must have its wn API

 In the scenario that I am trying to describe, each workflow is made up of a series of Background Workers.
 The workflow has an API that allows applications to interact with it.
 Such API does more than being the workflow entry point, it also manages other things.
 Perhaps the API can implement an endpoint called "ProcessStatus" that accepts the __token__ of a process as a parameter.
 I will describe the API WorkFlow structure later.